 The guild’s first original quilt art show was held in 1999 at the Canmore Library Gallery.
 It ran for ten days, breaking all prior attendance records for the gallery.

-What Do We Mean By “Original Art Quilt”
+What Is an “Original Art Quilt”

-- The design is your idea
+- The design is your own idea

 - Shows originality, artistry, creativity and imagination